bcit-ci/CodeIgniter/user_guide_src/source/general/routing.rst

 	$route['default_controller'] = 'welcome';

-This route indicates which controller class should be loaded if the URI contains no data, which will be the case when people load your root URL.
+This route points to the action that should be executed if the URI contains no data, which will be the case when people load your root URL.
+The setting accepts a **controller/method** value and ``index()`` would be the default method if you don't specify one.
+In the above example, it is ``Welcome::index()`` that would be called.

+.. note:: You can NOT use a directory as a part of this setting!

-In the above example, the "welcome" class would be loaded.
-You are encouraged to always have a default route otherwise a 404 page will appear by default.
+You are encouraged to always have a default route as otherwise a 404 page will appear by default.

 ::